|

 carefully for their boards and utility items.
 They really make an art of

 it.
 I don't know if I could sit making chopping boards day after day.
+Every so often I shall see a nice piece of

 wood coming off a plank being cut for a larger piece.
 So I decide to put